jnidzwetzki/jnidzwetzki/README.md

 In the period from 2002 - 2005 I completed an apprenticeship as IT specialist for system integration.
 From 2006 - 2009 I took part in the DAA technical school, parallel to my job, in a training course for technical informatics.
 I successfully completed this course in 2009 as Staatlich geprüfter Informatiker (State-Certified Computer Scientist).
 Between 2009 and 2014 I was already enrolled at the FernUniversität in Hagen.
 There I studied computer science as an academy, bachelor and master student.

-In 2012 I graduated as a Bachelor of Science in Computer Science, in 2014 I graduated as a Master of Science in Computer Science.
-My areas of specialization were: Operating Systems, Distributed and Cooperative Systems.
+In 2012 I graduated as a Bachelor of Science in Computer Science, in 2014 I graduated as a Master of Science in Computer Science with the focus on: Operating Systems, Distributed and Cooperative Systems.
 In the years 2012 - 2014 I was also a student assistant at the Chair of Cooperative Systems for the courses Operating Systems, Distributed Systems and Computational Geometry.

 # My interests